 Can a Muslim possibly convert to faith in Jesus Christ as Lord and Savior?
 Some might doubt.

-Rev. Karim has personal experience to draw upon.
-The son of a devout Muslim father and a Jewish mother, Rev. Karim grew up faithfully studying the Quran, the Muslims’ holy book.
+Rev. M. has personal experience to draw upon.
+The son of a devout Muslim father and a Jewish mother, Rev. M. grew up faithfully studying the Quran, the Muslims’ holy book.

 Lives transformed by God’s grace